 Filing with No Health Insurance

 Lack of health insurance is a negative factor in the totality of the circumstances, particularly if you have a significant medical condition that limits your ability to be self-sufficient.
 The combination of no private health insurance and a significant medical condition will be weighted as a very negative factor.
+You likely cannot hide your health condition.
+A significant health condition will generally appear on your Form I-693 (medical exam).

 USCIS will weigh all the positive and negative factors in an applicant’s background.
 These factors include age, health, family status, assets, resources, financial status, education, and skills.